High energy bills during the cold season can wreak havoc with a home (or business) budget. Here are a few tips to lower them.

 - Minimize the use of electric space heaters.
-It is common for them consume 1,000-1,500 watts per hour, which is about the same as 15-20 light bulbs.
+It is common for them to consume 1,000-1,500 watts per hour, which is about the same as 15-20 light bulbs.

 - Use a ceiling fan to push down the warm air at the ceiling and pull up the colder air at the floor.
 Circulating and mixing this air reduces furnace use.

-- Your water heater is your second largest energy user.
+- Your water heater is your second-largest energy user.
 Set it to 120 degrees and insulate the hot water pipes so that the water doesn’t cool so much on the way to your faucets.